 - There’s been a couple flea markets in town this year, so I will be going to the next one for sure.

 - There’s a lot of junk that’s taking up space in our garage.
-I’ll be stopping by the flea market tomorrow and I’ll try to sale some of it, but if that doesn’t go as planned, then I guess we could also just have a garage sale.
+I’ll stop by the flea market tomorrow to see if I can trade some of it away.